Robust growth supported by low per capita consumption

 KEY DATA FINDINGS

-Supply chain issues and inflation pose challenges, and concern over hyperlocal delivery players
+Supply chain issues and inflation pose challenges for players

 Juice in India